luisenricke/luisenricke.github.io/content/jobs/Bitzero2019/index.md

 title: 'Android developer'
 company: 'Bitzero'
 location: 'Tuxtla Gutiérrez, Chiapas'
-range: 'April 2019 - Present'
+range: 'April 2019 - February 2020'
 url: 'http://bitzero.mx/'
 ---

-- Native development for the functionality of the applications such as changes to the UI, internal calculations and management of asynchronous processes.
+- Developed features of the projects in a modular and robust way with Kotlin and Java.
-- Dealing with requests for data on private and public servers.
+- Conceptualized and designed of the UI with XML, the designs had tendency to Material Design.
-- Implemented internal and external data storage with SQLite and Android Data.
+- Charged of implementing the data persistence of the applications with SharedPreference and Room.
-- Creation and manipulation of layouts for UI.
+- Integrated the navigation component of Jetpack to facilitate the scalability of possible new features in the projects.
-- Optimize the configuration of the projects to be less heavy and fast with Gradle.
+- Integrated Volley and Retorfit as tools to manage requests and responses to web services.
-- Use of libraries such as Material Design, Room, Picasso, Retrofit
+- Helped to solve logic errors in the code, design patterns and other implementations during the development of the projects